rmorse/wp-token-multiselect-control/README.md

 ## Usage
 First you will need to add the folder `token-multiselect-control` to your project.

-You might need to install the npm package depending on your version of Gutenberg - 'dom-scroll-into-view', run:
+You might need to install the npm package - 'dom-scroll-into-view' (depending on your version of Gutenberg), run:

 ```npm install 'dom-scroll-into-view'```